galister/OVR4X11/README.md

 - Yellow - right click - palm upwards
 - Purple - middle click - backhand upwards
 Up is relative HMD up.

+# Grabbing

+Simply grab to move screens and the keyboard.
+Scroll and grab for extra effect, depends on the pointer mode:

+- Blue pointer: move on the forward axis (close / far)
+- Yellow pointer: change size

 # Keyboard